samueleksmo/capstone/README.md

 The modelscript used is model.py from part 2.
 See saved country specific models under /models

-### Build the Docker image and run it
-Step one: build the image (from the directory that was created with this notebook)

-    ~$ cd docker-tutorial
-    ~$ docker build -t example-ml-app .
-Check that the image is there.

-    ~$ docker image ls
-You may notice images that you no longer use.
-You may delete them with

-    ~$ docker image rm IMAGE_ID_OR_NAME
-Run the container

-    docker run -p 8080:8080 example-ml-app

 ### Monitoring performance

 See notebook MonitorPerformance